YunzeSong/YunzeSong/README.md

 ### About ME

-#### 🙇‍♂️ I'm a rookie, cramming Machine Learning and Artificial Intelligence knowledge like there's no tomorrow.
+#### 🙇‍♂️ I'm a rookie, cramming Machine Learning knowledge like there's no tomorrow.

 #### 🥷 Right now, I'm laser-focused on Natural Language Processing, especially in research on evaluating large models.